 This document describes the proposed pixel scale for the DAVINCI imager and gives a rationale for the selected scales.
-Because the sensitivity of the instrument is also related to the choice of pixel scale (all other things being equal), an analysis of the expected point source sensitivities over the wavelength range of 0.7 to 2.4 μ m is presented.
+Because the sensitivity of the instrument is also related to the choice of pixel scale (all other things being equal), an analysis of the expected point source sensitivities over the wavelength range of 0.7 to 2.4 $\mu$ m is presented.
+A discussion of representative sensitivities for the DAVINCI IFS is also presented.
 A future update to this document will include discussion of the sensitivities for extended objects.

-The discussion in this document is based on the current DAVINCI optical design and the DAVINCI background and zero point estimates presented in Adkins and McGrath (2010).
+The discussion in this document is based on the current DAVINCI optical design (Adkins, et al., 2010) and the DAVINCI background and zero point estimates presented in Adkins and McGrath (2010).

-DETECTOR PIXEL SCALES
+IMAGER PIXEL SCALES